You are here:

 Requirements

-You must pay alcopop tax if the tax has arisen and you are a tax debtor within the meaning of the law.
-This can be the case in various constellations, in particular if
+You must pay alcopop tax if the tax has arisen and you are liable to pay the tax within the meaning of the law.
+This may be the case in various constellations, in particular if

-• you are a "registered consignee" and take into your business alcopops that have been transported under duty suspension, or
+• you are a "registered consignee" and, following their transportation, you take alcopops into your business that have been transported under duty suspension, or

-• you have been involved in the production of alcopops without permission.
+• you were involved in the production of alcopops without authorization.